 Sarri’s future: Bleak and Contrite…

 Operating under a transfer ban that remains upheld, Chelsea are expected to struggle to compete with their fellow top-four finishers in 2019/20.
-This is an expectation that will be found far and wide ahead of the new season, especially in places such as this spread betting blog.
+This is an expectation that will be found far and wide ahead of the new season, especially if you wish to place a bet.

 Should Chelsea struggle with any real degree of embarrassment, then Sarri will undoubtedly face dismissal.
 Having taken the gamble of staying on at Stamford Bridge in this scenario, the sixty-year-old would likely miss his only real chance of winning personal doubles (or even trebles) with the mighty Juventus.